 anti-discrimination laws (whether federal or

-state) directed at the private sector are wrong, in that they attack a
+state) directed at the private sector are wrong, in my opinion, in that they attack a

 basic human right to choose what they want.